tweedegolf/workshop-embedded-twoparter/material/preface/curriculum.md

 ## Part 1: Overview of the Rust embedded ecosystem + writing a platform-agnostic driver

+*Exploring the basics of Rust embedded programming.*

+- Exploring the ecosystem
+  - Cortex-m crates
+  - Device PACs
+  - Device HALs
+  - Embedded-hal
+  - Typestate
+  - Runtimes
+- Exercise: LIS3DH ID
+- Platform-agnostic drivers
+  - Abstraction in C
+  - Abstraction in Rust
+  - Low level & high level drivers
+  - A low level driver in C
+  - A low level driver in Rust
+  - A fancy typesafe low level driver in Rust
+- Exercise: Create a driver for the LIS3DH

+### Learning outcomes
+- Know how the ecosystem works
+- Understanding how Rust drivers are used and shared

 ## Part 2: A case for Rust: how to make Rust work for you in an IoT project
 *Getting a feel of working with Rust is like in a larger project.*